alvinn011/ByteCrypt/README.md

 - `clear`: Clears the screen.

 With a little bit of trial and error, you can easily make it a global program by moving the executable to `/usr/local/bin` and changing the temporary folder location to avoid any collisions.

+##Usage
+'''
+$ bytecrypt
+'''

+##Installation
+'''
+cago build --release
+$ sudo mv /path/to/your/executable /usr/local/bin
+'''

+##Contributions

+Contributions to ByteCrypt are welcome!
+If you have any suggestions or improvements, feel free to open an issue or a pull request.
+License

+This project is licensed under the MIT License.

+'''
+$ bytecrypt --version
+ByteCrypt 1.0.0
+'''